Art and industry: an odd couple.

 Venezuelan painter and sculptor Soto was one of the pillars of kinetic art.
 The study of space and visual perception lay at the heart of his artistic process.
 In 1974, Renault offered Soto a chance to put his ideas to good use on the company’s sites.
-The hall and canteen at head office were enhanced and transformed with his delicate, mobile works that reflect Group excellence and modernity.
-To this day, Soto’s work shines out across the halls of head office and the Design Centre.
+To this day, the Design Centre still radiates Soto's work today.

 The iconic Swiss artist in the New Realists movement, Jean Tinguely is famed throughout the world for gigantic machines created from found objects.
 A poetic assault that cocks a snook at industrial perfection.
 As a fan of the mechanical and F1, and an engineer to boot, the collaboration between Tinguely and Renault just had to be.
 And how prolific it was!
 The work Requiem pour une feuille morte (Requiem for a dead leaf) was acquired on behalf of the future Renault Foundation.